-- Performing, witnessing, or verifying a zero-energy check was performed in accordance with the permit requirement prior to issuance of the EIP - Ensuring a trained and competent IV performs the independent verification (the WGS can perform if trained and competent as AO/IV) - Functioning as the AE for System Boundary Master Clearances - Signing the EIP signifying the boundary is adequate before starting the work - Verifying personnel under their supervision are aware of the area hazards and verifying controls are in place to manage those hazards - Coaching all personnel they supervise in all aspects of isolations, ensuring they are competent (verifying with TA) and conducting all work in accordance with Project requirements - Ensuring AEs working under this Procedure receive the same level of protection otherwise afforded them by using a personal lock (i.e., in cases where WGS hangs lock on behalf of work group) for System Boundary Master Clearances. - Ensuring when AE(s) work on equipment downstream of a System Boundary Master Clearance (Section 4.7.2) that: - As the WGS, they will serve as the AE for System Boundary Master Clearances and will hang a lock and sign on to the permit on their work group's behalf for the Startup System on which their Work Group is working - Personnel, who are to be protected by the System Boundary Master Clearance and are under their Supervision, are VERIFIED to be AE Qualified - The AE(s), under supervision of the WGS, have signed onto CFN-1328 for that Startup system - NOTE 1: CFN-1328 is turned in to and maintained by Startup System for each Work Group at the TA office. - NOTE 2: The AE(s) are to sign ON to the CFN-1328 once and do not sign OFF until the protection provided by the System Boundary Master Clearance is no longer needed. - Ensuring all AEs involved with the work 1) place locks on and remove locks (when personal lock is applicable) from the lockbox or place locks on and remove locks with legible isolation tags from the isolation point, and 2) sign on/off the EIP as required - Verifying all work is performed in accordance with the relevant Project procedure(s) - Monitoring the effectiveness of controls imposed by the EIP - Stopping all work and notifying the TA, or designee, if conditions change that have the potential to void the conditions of the isolation(s) or if isolation point(s) are compromised - Placing a lock on the lockbox containing the key(s) to the locks used in the energy isolations, when using a lockbox - Commentary Workers (at their personal request) may always elect to place a personal lock on the lockbox if they feel the need for another layer of protection.
-If workers place personal locks on lockboxes, it is the WGS's responsibility to manage the workers placing/removing their personal locks. - Submitting the lockbox to the TA, when using a lockbox, at the appropriate time in the work flow
+- Performing, witnessing, or verifying a zero-energy check was performed in accordance with the permit requirement prior to issuance of the EIP - Ensuring a trained and competent IV performs the independent verification (the WGS can perform if trained and competent as AO/IV) - Functioning as the AE for System Boundary Master Clearances - Signing the EIP signifying the boundary is adequate before starting the work - Verifying personnel under their supervision are aware of the area hazards and verifying controls are in place to manage those hazards - Coaching all personnel they supervise in all aspects of isolations, ensuring they are competent (verifying with TA) and conducting all work in accordance with Project requirements - Ensuring AEs working under this Procedure receive the same level of protection otherwise afforded them by using a personal lock (i.e., in cases where WGS hangs lock on behalf of work group) for System Boundary Master Clearances - Ensuring when AE(s) work on equipment downstream of a System Boundary Master Clearance (refer to Section 3.7.2) that: - As the WGS, they will serve as the AE for System Boundary Master Clearances and will hang a lock and sign on to the permit on their work group's behalf for the Startup System on which their Work Group is working - Personnel, who are to be protected by the System Boundary Master Clearance and are under their Supervision, are VERIFIED to be AE Qualified - Ensuring all AEs involved with the work 1) place locks on and remove locks (when personal lock is applicable) from the lockbox or place locks on and remove locks with legible isolation tags from the isolation point; and 2) sign on/off the EIP as required - Verifying all work is performed in accordance with the relevant Project procedure(s) - Monitoring the effectiveness of controls imposed by the EIP - Stopping all work and notifying the TA, or designee, if conditions change that have the potential to void the conditions of the isolation(s) or if isolation point(s) are compromised - Placing a lock on the lockbox containing the key(s) to the locks used in the energy isolations, when using a lockbox

+Workers (at their personal request) may always elect to place a personal lock on the lockbox if they feel the need for another layer of protection.
+If workers place personal locks on lockboxes, it is the WGS's responsibility to manage the workers placing/removing their personal locks.

-- Showing each lock that has been placed to all AEs who will sign onto the LOTO - Ensuring work is complete and signing the EIP when the work is completed - Manipulating, as required, components tagged with a CAUTION RESTRICTED OPERATION tag or designating specific individuals in the work group to do so - Leading, facilitating, and coordinating weekly inspections to identify any unsafe or unsatisfactory isolation or work practice - Participating in auditing and investigations pertinent to this Procedure - Attending EIM/LOTO training - Ensuring planning and coordination required for this Procedure is performed in a safe, efficient manner, including, but not limited to, safety of personnel, protection of the environment, and adherence to all aspects of this Procedure
+- Submitting the lockbox to the TA, when using a lockbox, at the appropriate time in the work flow - Showing each lock that has been placed to all AEs who will sign onto the LOTO

+- Ensuring work is complete and signing the EIP when the work is completed - Manipulating, as required, components tagged with a CAUTION RESTRICTED OPERATION tag or designating specific individuals in the work group to do so - Leading, facilitating, and coordinating weekly inspections to identify any unsafe or unsatisfactory isolation or work practice - Participating in auditing and investigations pertinent to this Procedure - Attending EIM/LOTO training - Ensuring planning and coordination required for this Procedure is performed in a safe, efficient manner, including, but not limited to, safety of personnel, protection of the environment, and adherence to all aspects of this Procedure

-4.0 REQUIREMENTS
+3.0 REQUIREMENTS

-4.1 General
+3.1 General